TketEZ/tketEZ/README.md

 # Hello! 👋

-Thanks for checking out my GitHub.
+I'm Erfan, a MSc Computer Science student at UCL.
+I'm going to graduate in September 2021 (give or take a few pandemics).
+Thanks for checking out my GitHub!

+## My projects

 There's not much here yet, but i'm learning new things every day so there probably will be some sort of cool contraption when you check back.

+## Contact me

 Reach me at eric_zafarani@yahoo.co.uk.